EjazEkay/ApexLegendsXpGainer/README.md

-Rfr Bot - (Open Source by Larry2018)
+Rfr Bot - (Open Source by Larry2018) - RESOLUTION 1920X1080 Only

 Welcome to Rfr Bot!
 This open-source tool, created by Larry2018.